 - 20. (1) Property and the right of inheritance are guaranteed.
 Its content and limits may be determined by law.
 Property imposes duties.
-Its use should also serve the common good. - (2) No one may be deprived of property except in accordance with a law of general application. - (3) Property may be expropriated in terms of a law of general application - - (a) for a public purpose or in the public interest; and - (b) subject to payment of compensation and a payment schedule which has been either - - (i) agreed; or - (ii) decided by a Court of Law to constitute an equitable balance between the public interest and the interests of those affected. - (4) When any Court decides either the amount or the payment schedule of compensation in terms of subsection (3)(b)(ii), the Court must consider all relevant factors, including, with respect to the amount of compensation - - (a) the current use of the property; - (b) the history of its acquisition; and - (c) its market value. - (5) Every person and community dispossesed of land after [decided date] as a result of any law or practice which would have been inconsistent with [the section of the Constitution which prohibits discrimination] had that section been in operation at the time of dispossession, shall be entitled to restitution of that land, or alternatively, to equitable redress in the manner described by law.
+Its use should also serve the common good. - (2) No one may be deprived of property except in accordance with a law of general application. - (3) Property may be expropriated in terms of a law of general application - - (a) for a public purpose or in the public interest; and - (b) subject to payment of compensation and a payment schedule which has been either - - (i) agreed; or

+(ii) decided by a court of law to constitute an equitable balance between the public interest and the interests of those affected.

+- (4) When any court decides either the amount or the payment schedule of compensation in terms of subsection (3)(b)(ii), the court must consider all relevant factors, including, with respect to the amount of compensation -

+- (a) the current use of the property;

+- (b) the history of its acquisition; and

+- (c) its market value.

+- (5) Every person and community dispossesed of land after [decided date] as a result of any law or practice that would have been inconsistent with section 4 had that section been in operation at the time of dispossession, has a right to restitution of that land, or alternatively, to equitable redress in the manner described by law.